 In the Netherlands, corporate residence is determined by a company's specific facts and circumstances.
 Management and control are important factors in this respect.
 Companies incorporated under Dutch law are deemed to be residents of the Netherlands.
 To obtain a Dutch tax residency certificate or a tax ruling, minimum substance requirements are guidelines in ensuring that effective management and control of the company are based in the Netherlands.
-There are additional substance requirements for service companies as of 1 January 2021, see under 'Additional substance requirements for service companies' under 'International developments'.
+There are additional substance requirements for service companies, see under 'Additional substance requirements for service companies' under 'International developments' on page 24.